demisto/content/Packs/XSIAMCompliance_NIST_CSF/README.md

 -Install dashboard and report templates for the following regulations: NIST CSF -Reference data that has been mapped to the data model.
 -Produce evidence for audits/regulations.

-**Note:** This pack is currently offered as a free add-on.
-However, in the future there will be fee for this pack.